 Total eleven species of phytoplankton, belonging to four orders and five families were recorded.
 During the study period 4 Chlorophyceae members, 3 members were belonging to Bascillariophyceae, 3 species were Myxophyceae and one species was of Dinophyceae.
-The Chlorophyceae member includes Spirogyra, Oedogonium, Pediastrum Ankistrodesmus.
-The Bascillariophyceae comprises Navicula, Cyclotella and Surirella, among these three noted dominant. former were Myxophyceae members were represented by Nostoc, Anabaena, and Microcystis.
+The Chlorophyceae member includes Spirogyra, Oedogonium, Pediastrum and Ankistrodesmus.
+The Bascillariophyceae comprises Navicula, Cyclotella and Surirella, among these former three were noted dominant.
+The Myxophyceae members were represented by Nostoc, Anabaena, and Microcystis.
 Among these Nostoc and Anabaena were observed as abundant in the plankton samples of these tanks.
 The only Dianophyceae member represented during study period was Ceratium.